Compositional theories for host-core languages: Introduction

 \commento{ \blue{In this paper we carry on the research directions started by Benton and Staton, focusing on type theories for (a definition of) host-core languages, their denotational models in terms of enriched categories and establishing a strong correspondence between syntax and semantics via the notion of \emph{internal language}.
 Moreover, we show the notion of internal language answers some central questions about the theoretical foundation of (a notion of) host-core programming languages.} \blue{POSSIAMO OMETTERE QUESTO CAPPELLO}

 We list our main results. }

-\begin{description} \item[1) A ``kernel'' type theory for host-core languages] We define a systematised type theory to formally define the notion of host-core languages, to capture and to standardize in the best possible way the common properties of what we consider to be \emph{a representative family of these languages}.
-We address the problem from a general perspective and we present a minimal system called $\VCcalcolo$, a simply-typed lambda calculus hosting a purely linear core.
-The starting point is a simple language but our goal is not (only) to achieve a linear/non linear system.

-We start from a simply typed $\host$ and a linear $\core$ to define a ``kernel'' type theory, that can be easily extended both in the host and in the core parts.

-{ We intentionally choose to start from a linear core, since, as we will show, we can obtain a \emph{non linear core as a particular case}.}

-The design of the $\VCcalcolo$ type system ``privileges'' the host language $\host$: we establish a \emph{hierarchical dependency} of the core part on the control part: the embedded language $\core$ is fully described in the host $\host$.
+\begin{description} \item[1) A ``kernel'' type theory for host-core languages] {We describe a kernel type theory for host-core languages where the core language is linear and the host language includes the usual lambda-calculus: we define a systematised type theory, which formally defines this notion of host-core languages.
+We address the problem from a general algebraic perspective and we present a minimal system called $\VCcalcolo$, a simply-typed lambda calculus hosting a purely linear core language.
+Our starting point is a simple language but our goal is not only to achieve a Linear-Non-Linear system, but also to be able to easily extend both the host and the core fragments of the system.
+We choose to start from a linear core, since, as we will show, we can obtain a non-linear core as a particular instance.
+To this end we exploit the $\VCcalcolo$ compositionality.
+The design of the $\VCcalcolo$ type system “privileges” the host language $\host$, {establishing} a hierarchical dependency of the core fragment on the control fragment: the embedded language $\core$ is fully described in the host $\host$.} { We will provide a running example that explains the design choices we made, showing $\VCcalcolo$ instances and extensions. }

-Differently from other proposals, we show how we can easily break the dichotomy L/NL (inherited from Benton's tradition) allowing to describe an \emph{arbitrary core} into an \emph{arbitrary host}, preserving the correctness of the system.
-To this end, we exploit $\VCcalcolo$ compositionality, providing an example of extension of the type theory and the corresponding semantics denotation.

-We also provide a running example that explains the design choices we made and shows $\VCcalcolo$ instances and extensions.